gdelataillade/alarm/README.md

 -------- |------------| ---------------
 id |   `int`     | Unique identifier of the alarm. alarmDateTime |   `DateTime`     | The date and time you want your alarm to ring. assetAudio |   `String`     | The path to you audio asset you want to use as ringtone.
-Can be a path in your assets folder or a downloaded local file path with android permission. loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
+Can be a path in your assets folder or a local file path with android permission. loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
 If [loopAudio] is set to false, vibrations will stop when audio ends. volume |   `double`     | Sets system volume level (0.0 to 1.0) at [dateTime]; reverts on alarm stop.
 Defaults to current volume if null.